Last modified on September 29th, 2022 at 02:55 pm

 sudo mount -t cifs -o username=$windows_username,password=$windows_username_password //WIN_SHARE_IPAddressofthewindows/$shared_name /mnt/winshare

-If the $windows_username is in a windows domain, you need to specify the domain, run the following command to do that.
+If the $windows_username is in a windows domain, you need to specify the domain, and run the following command to do that.

 sudo mount -t cifs -o username=$windows_username,password=$windows_username_password,domain=$windows_domain_name //WIN_SHARE_IPaddressofthewindows/$shared_name /mnt/winshare